 And..
 Who Am I?

 I’m Indulekha.
-I work for a local media network in Sri Lanka handling their web content and social media accounts.
-I love social media, web apps and testing out new web apps.
+I’m Head of Social Media at Loops Solutions (pvt) Ltd, a leading digital media agency in Sri Lanka.
+Apart from Social Media, I love web apps and testing new ones out.
 I enjoy researching and reading as well as writing – including poetry.
-I love movies, music and singing.
-I’m an active member of the Contempo choir.
-I currently reside in the suburbs of Colombo with my two adorable kittens, Trinity and Neo.
+I love movies, music, singing and dancing.
+I’m an active member of the Contempo choir and the Co-manager of Google Business Group – Colombo (better known as GBG Colombo).
+I currently reside in the suburbs of Colombo with my two adorable cats, Bunny & Blu.

 ALSO: Read the blog terms and conditions